UEFA Diploma in Football Leadership and Management (UEFA DFLM)

 Length: two days including the graduation ceremony

 The last face-to-face seminar of the programme will focus around the final presentations in which the participants will need to present their developed projects in front of a jury which is also a key part of the final grade for the programme.
 A negotiation activity will also take place in teams where participants will have to work together while implementing what they have learnt along the programme to negotiate a scenario against other teams.
-The seminar will also provide the final feedback within their coaching groups and help them prepare for the next steps with their project implementation within their national association.
+The seminar will also provide the final feedback within their coaching groups and help them prepare for the next steps with their project implementation within their organisation.

 A graduation ceremony will take place in the final evening of the third face-to-face seminar for the participants who have successfully completed the programme.